 Great tool: go to channel settings, in video programming, featured video: you can add your logo on all your videos in the bottom left corner, or add another video you want in the bottom left corner of all your videos.

 Maybe look to use this as an advertising opportunity, check YouTube rules first.
 Google the term “Vidiq Chrome Extension” to download and install a great tool that will show you information on videos, such as how many social shares it’s had and the amount of engagement the video has received.

 Let’s Talk More

-If you need help getting that 15 seconds of inspiration that you need every once in a while as an entrepreneur, simply fill in our [request a consult] form, and we’ll immediately follow up with you to arrange a convenient time to speak on a one-on-one, highly personalized level.
+If you’re an entrepreneur that needs help finding additional great entrepreneur podcasts or entrepreneur resources, simply fill in our [request a consult] form, and we’ll immediately follow up with you to arrange a convenient time to speak on a one-on-one, highly personalized level.

 Keep in Touch

 If you like this information and want to receive similar entrepreneur, business, and leadership updates automatically via our email subscriber list, simply [subscribe] and you’ll get pinged anytime new information is shared.
 We never send out junk or fluff, just great information.